On January 28th 1999, an obscure

 over an open fire the same way they were in 1862, and each night

-There are over twenty-five suppliers
+There are many suppliers

 is shared by the close knit members of the unit and meals are